Hemdan47/amazon-clone/README.md

 ## Live Demo

-You can view a live demo of this project [here](https://hemdan47.github.io/amazon-clone/) (replace with your actual demo link).
+You can view a live demo of this project [here](https://hemdan47.github.io/amazon-clone/).

 ## Project Structure